monkphin/Colour-Forge/README.md

 - Adjusting how directly linked recipe URLs are formed.
 Currently the site uses the recipe_id in the URL string, ideally I'd like the recipe name to be used.
 In addition I'd like to also have the image preview on shared links be the recipes final stage image, as is used for the recipe description to ensure cohesiveness.
 While this seems to work in some cases it doesn't in others.

+- Having stage titles rendered on the recipe page could be nice so a user knows what they're about to look at before the stage is revealed, potentially allowing them to prep, or at the very least anticipate each stage and its potential needs.
+This would require the recipe form to be adapted to include stage titles as well as handling what happens if they're not filled in, assuming they're optional.

 # Security and best Practices
 User passwords are hashed, using SHA512 Bit encryption.
 This may be a tad stronger than is needed, but some reading suggested SHA256 is susceptible to brute force attacks, as such I felt the extra degree of encryption offered by this was worthwhile.